Clock drift

-Clock drift refers to several related phenomena where a clock does not run at exactly the same rate as a reference clock.
+In engineering and computing, clock drift refers to several related phenomena where a clock does not run at exactly the same rate as a reference clock.
 That is, after some time the clock "drifts apart" or gradually desynchronizes from the other clock.
 All clocks are subject to drift, causing eventual divergence unless resynchronized.
 In particular, the drift of crystal-based clocks used in computers requires some synchronization mechanism for any high-speed communication.
+Clock drift is most commonly expressed in parts-per million (ppm), in which each unit equates to 86.4 milliseconds of drift per day.
+Common market watches usually range from ± 1 to ± 100 ppm.
+More advanced clocks may even use parts-per billion, and the most accurate atomic clocks have reached an accuracy that is expressed in parts-per sextillion.
 Computer clock drift can be utilized to build random number generators.
 These can however be exploited by timing attacks.

 In non-atomic clocks

 Everyday clocks such as wristwatches have finite precision.
 Eventually they require correction to remain accurate.
 The rate of drift depends on the clock's quality, sometimes the stability of the power source, the ambient temperature, and other subtle environmental variables.
 Thus the same clock can have different drift rates at different occasions.

 More advanced clocks and old mechanical clocks often have some kind of speed trimmer where one can adjust the speed of the clock and thus correct for clock drift.
 For instance, in pendulum clocks the clock drift can be manipulated by slightly changing the length of the pendulum.

 A quartz oscillator is less subject to drift due to manufacturing variances than the pendulum in a mechanical clock.
 Hence most everyday quartz clocks do not have an adjustable drift correction.